 During 2022, volumes were stable year-onyear as a 13% y-o-y increase in local sales volumes offset the 31% y-o-y drop in export sales volumes.
-The company also succeeded

-Uniboard is a strategic Greenfield investment in expanding into two new overseas markets, bringing its international portfolio up to 19 countries across three continents.
+The company also succeeded bringing its international portfolio up to 19 countries across three continents.